luisrestrepo6940/DatabaseDrivenFrontEndTestingPractice/README.md

 ### INTRODUCTION

-Automated graphical user interface testing project by taking test data from an xlsx file, through a data-driven strategy using the Java API for Microsoft Apache POI documents.
+Automated graphical user interface testing project by taking test data from an SQLite database, through a data-driven strategy using SQLite JDBC for accessing and creating SQLite database files in Java (it includes native libraries).

 [![Go Back Badge](https://img.shields.io/badge/Back-gray?style=flat)](#content)

 ### REQUIREMENTS

-* Apache POI Common » 5.3.0 - Apache POI - Java API To Access Microsoft Format Files.
+* SQLite JDBC » 3.49.1.0 - SQLite JDBC is a library for accessing and creating SQLite database files in Java.
 * Serenity-core: 4.2.0.
 * Serenity-junit: 4.2.0.
 * Serenity-screenplay: 4.2.0.